adequatica/adequatica.github.io/_posts/2025-05-13-similarities-between-software-testing-and-preventing-collisions-at-sea.md

 ---

 The final word always belongs to the captain — in our world, that is the senior software engineer, team lead, or some C-level manager.
-No matter how democratic the team may be, and regardless of how decisions are usually made, when it comes to crucial choices and decisions, someone with experience, knowledge, and skills (and willing to take the responsibility) should be placed in charge.
+No matter how democratic the team may be, and regardless of how decisions are usually made when it comes to crucial choices and decisions, someone with experience, knowledge, and skills (and willingness to take responsibility) should be placed in charge.

 Copy @ [Medium](https://adequatica.medium.com/correlation-between-software-testing-and-preventing-collisions-at-sea-3902a934d327)